Cotton fibre terms

 HVI

 High volume instrument measures (HVI) trash or non-lint content by using cameras, made by Uster technologies.
-The increasing number of fibre measurement trends is provided to a set of instruments that can be analysed on the computer and can print results.
+The increasing number of fibre measurement trends is provided to a set of instruments that can be analyzed on the computer and can print results.
 HVI measure the most important fibre classing/grading properties that are high throughput results in spinning mills.

 The trash is measured by using a video camera while micro-nair is measured by using air flow through the sample and the remaining parameter is measured by fibrograph.
 The system is capable of measuring 180 samples per hour.